kitanoyoru/rust-cockroach-example/README.md

-# rust-scylla-example
+# rust-cockroach-example
-Example of using ScyllaDB with Rust
+Example of using CockroachDB with Rust